scaleoutsean/solidifire/README.md

 ## Use cases

-- "Resolve" various IDs to Names and display them in a human-friendly fashion (Names, or both Names and IDs)
+- Resolve various IDs to Names and display them in a human-friendly fashion (Names, or both Names and IDs)
 - Track (in a non-compliant manner) objects of interest before and after they're gone
 - If additional Objects were tracked, that could be useful in certain storage automation, including Kubernetes